 They also take care of their young ones together.
 The two animals both take part in paternal care through feeding, grooming, carrying, and defending the offspring.

-Social monogamy does not guarantee sexual faithfulness between the male and female partners.
+Social monogamy does not guarantee sexual faithfulness between male and female partners.
 In most cases, the two individuals will stay together but will mate with others.
 However, conflicts may arise as a result of infidelity.

-Genetic monogamy is the opposite of a social monogamous relationships.
+Genetic monogamy is the opposite of a social monogamous relationship.
 In a genetic monogamous relationship, the male and female do stay faithful to each other.
 Once they find their partner, they will stay together, mating for life.

 Although some mammals are monogamous, it has been estimated that only about 3-5% of mammals practice monogamy.

-There are also instances in nature where the female is guarded by the male to make sure no other individual breaks this bond.
+There are also instances in nature where the male guards the female to make sure no other individual breaks this bond.
 This protection ensures that the female does not mate with any other individuals, although this may not qualify as monogamy.

-It does, however, explain why some species stay together for at least as long the gestation period.
+However, it does explain why some species stay together for at least as long as the gestation period.

 Why do Some Species of Mammal Stay Monogamous?

 Many mammals invest a huge amount of time and energy into raising their young.
-Many males will not raise offspring from another male, so will stay faithful to their partners, ensuring that their chosen female will birth only his offspring.
+Many males will not raise offspring from another male, so they will stay faithful to their partners, ensuring that their chosen female will birth only his offspring.

 Which species of mammals are monogamous?

 Gray wolves are known to form alpha couples that stay together for life.
 A gray wolf pup is already mature and considered an adult at the age of 2.
-They leave the pack in search of a new life, new territory, and to find a partner.
+They leave the pack searching for a new life, new territory, and finding a partner.
 Wolves are highly social and live in packs.
 A pack consists of an alpha male and his female partner.